jvandemo/generator-angular2-library/README.md

 - creates and configures `package.json`
 - creates and configures `tsconfig.json`
+- creates and configures `tslint.json`
+- creates and configures `typings.json`
 - creates and configures `.gitignore`, `.npmignore` and `.travis.yml`
 - creates the main library file
 - creates a sample directive, component, service and pipe
 - creates boilerplate code to conveniently export `PROVIDERS`, `DIRECTIVES` and `PIPES` properties
 - creates a default export for future compatibility with angular cli, see this [discussion for more](https://github.com/angular/angular-cli/issues/96)

 ## Quick start